 Doing it for your character’s advantage over the other characters

-Metagaming to give your character an advantage over the other characters is also clearly also a dick move.
+Metagaming to give your character an advantage over the other characters is also clearly a dick move.
 There are always opportunities for your character to shine if you know more about the setting or the system than the other players, but all of these are better opportunities to make the other characters shine.

 Doing it to shut down another player

 Niche protection is a thing.
 Every character hopefully has at least one special thing that they are best at.
 The street samurai fights in the street.
 The bard charms and improvises.
 The hotshot pilot hotshots and pilots.
-It’s possible, but crappy, shut another character down where they would normally be strong.
+It’s possible, but crappy, to shut another character down where they would normally be strong.
 You understand the stealth mechanics better, so you out-sneak the rogue.
 You know the setting’s politics better, so you out-maneuver the courtier.
 A negative metagamer can shut down other characters, rather than letting them have their opportunity in the spotlight.